fradriz/etl-base-image/README.md

 # etl-base-image
-Docker image with the base libraries for the ETLs in Verifi
+Docker image with the base libraries for the ETLs

 ## DOCKER
 Base image is using these packages and versions to run PySpark: